avinashjava/Python-SDK/README.md

 }
 ```
 ### StreamingData:
-StockNote API platform provides the Broadcast API, as the most effective way to receive market data for instruments across all exchanges during live market hours.
-The API provides continuous streaming data of market data based on user request, and primarily consists of fields such as 5 levels of bid/offer market depth data etc.
+StockNote API platform provides the Broadcast API, as the most effective way to receive quote data for instruments across all exchanges during live market hours.
+The API provides continuous streaming data of quote based on user request, and primarily consists of fields such as last traded price, open, high, low, close, last traded quantity, last traded volume, last traded time etc.

-This uses WebSocket protocol to establish a dedicated TCP connection after an HTTP handshake to receive streaming quotes and thereby provides seamless streaming of market data.
+The API uses WebSocket protocol to establish a dedicated TCP connection after an HTTP handshake to receive streaming quotes and thereby provides seamless streaming of quote data.
 You need to use a WebSocket client to connect to our broadcast API.
 If you have already subscribed to our StockNote API services, you will be able to access broadcast API too.

-#### streaming:

-#### sample Streaming Request:
+#### Sample Streaming Request:
 ```python
 value=[{"symbol":"-53"},{"symbol":"1143_CDS"},{"symbol":"1270_NSE"},{"symbol":"10604_NSE"},{"symbol":"11195_NSE"}]
 samco.set_streaming_data(value)